Merryland Studio

-Merryland Studio is an Indian film studio based in Trivandrum, Kerala.
-It was the second film studio in Kerala, established in 1950 by former Trivandrum mayor and businessman P. Subramaniam.
+Merryland Studio is an Indian film studio based in Thiruvananthapuram, Kerala.
+It was established in 1950 by former Thiruvananthapuram mayor and businessman P. Subramaniam.
 He produced 70 films, 59 of them directed by himself.
 He was active between 1951 – 1979.
 The studio's home productions were made under the company Neela Productions.
-Merryland Studio was famous for their professional rivalry with Kunchacko's Udaya Studio, the first film studio in Kerala.
-They resumed film production under the newly christened company Merryland Cinemas, debuting with Hridayam (2022).
+Merryland Studio was famous for their professional rivalry with Kunchacko's Udaya Studio.
+In 2024, the company started distributing Tamil films under Vaika Merryland Release in Kerala.